lfcmoraes/cnn_Hxxz/README.md

 # Using Convolutional Neural Network to solve quantum-spin-chains Ground-States.
-The project main idea is to find the the ground state of a quantum spin chain hamiltonian
+The project main idea is to find the the ground state of a quantum spin chain hamiltonian using deep learning.
+Deep learning is wildily used  as a tool to find abstract information in a lot of kind of problems, image pattern recognition are one of them.

+I've chosen an XXZ Hamiltonian with an uniform external magnect field.
+The Hamiltonian is in the for:

 ---